 Most people enjoy a drink or two at the end of a busy week.
 When done in moderation, drinking alcohol isn’t too harmful.
-However, it’s common for a lot of people to experience stomach pain after drinking.
+However, it’s common for a lot of people to experience stomach pain after drinking, sometimes severely.

 Now, this could be a sign of a hangover, and it may be related to something that you ate while drinking.
 But, sometimes it can be something more serious.
 If you constantly get stomach pain after drinking alcohol, then you may suffer from something called alcohol gastritis.